-"When I started the Master program, all I remember thinking was that I had to get this done as fast as possible, that I couldn't be in school for more than two years, and that I would do whatever it took to graduate in May 2015.
-As a first generation graduate school student, it was important to me that I was able to make the most of my degree program, prepare for my career afterwards, and continue working so I could support myself financially without relying heavily on loans or outside support.
+"When I started my master's program, all I remember thinking was that I had to get this done as fast as possible, that I couldn't be in school for more than two years, and that I would do whatever it took to graduate in May 2015.
+As a first generation graduate school student, it was important to me that I was able to make the most of my degree program, prepare for my career afterward, and continue working so I could support myself financially without relying heavily on loans or outside support.

 Originally, I was working at Boston's Children's Hospital.
-I signed up for my first semester and committed to an aggressive ten credit class load.
-About a month into my program, my boss decided it was no longer okay for me to leave work at 4:00pm one day a week to make my 4:30pm class, a class that was basically the center of the program and the prerequisite for several others.
+I signed up for my first semester and committed to an aggressive ten-credit course load.
+About a month into my program, my boss decided it was no longer OK for me to leave work at 4:00 pm one day a week to make my 4:30 pm class, a class that was basically the center of the program and the prerequisite for several others.
 Moving that course to the next semester would have had a downstream effect so significant that it would have thrown off the plan that I so strategically mapped out and would have pushed my graduation by a year!

 I ultimately found a position that offered flexible work hours and was supportive of my school schedule.